Jarn/jarn.viewdoc/README.rst

 Installation
 ============

-viewdoc works with Python 2.7 - 3.10 and all released versions of setuptools and distribute.
+viewdoc works with Python 2.7 - 3.10 and all released versions of setuptools.

 Use ``pip install jarn.viewdoc`` to install the ``viewdoc`` script.